kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics2.rst

     It's possible to write valid CellML that does not represent valid mathematics.
     You can think of this like correctly spelling a set of words which together do not form a meaningful sentence.
     Some examples of valid versus valid-but-nonsense :code:`math` elements' contents are shown below.
+    It's anticipated that good software implementations of CellML will check for these kinds of situations and inform the user.

-    Simple over-definition is valid, but not useful:
+    Simple over-definition is valid, but will result in undefined behaviour:

     .. math::